 - Email signatures are required and should include contact information, hours (if different from CU Boulder’s standard hours), and any other pertinent contact specifications such as known absences for vacations, etc.

-- A response is expected according to OCG’s Email Norms and response time policy
+- A response is expected according to OCG’s Email Norms and Tips

 - Out of office messages with backup contact(s) should be used when away from work or unable to respond to emails